kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/other/work_diary/README.md

 </div>

 ## 2023/08/21 ~ 2023/08/27
-**member:** ZHAO,ZHEN-BO、LIN,JHONG-BIN、Hu,Yun-Ruei
+**member:** ZHAO,ZHEN-BO、LIN,JHONG-BIN、HU,YUN,RUEI
 **content:**

-As we have confirmed our participation in the international competition, we are undergoing significant modifications to our vehicle.
+- As we have confirmed our participation in the international competition, we are undergoing significant modifications to our vehicle.
 We are transitioning from the use of wooden boards to a 3D-printed chassis for a more integrated structure, optimizing the space available.
 Moreover, this redesign will allow us to incorporate threaded components for added stability.
 Additionally, we are upgrading the controller from Raspberry Pi 4B to the higher computing power provided by the Jetson Nano microcomputer.
 The Jetson Nano supports programming in Python, thus most of our existing code does not need significant modifications.
 However, one notable difference with the Jetson Nano is that the generation of PWM signals requires an external board for implementation.
+- Today, we used a 3D printer to fabricate the vehicle chassis, replacing the original wooden boards.
+There are two advantages to transitioning to this material: firstly, it is lighter than wood, and secondly, it can be manufactured as a single integrated piece.
+In comparison to wooden boards cut with a laser cutting machine, which must be done piece by piece and then assembled, 3D printing is significantly more convenient.